-If you use Ethereum, most tokens you trade and invest in are likely to use the ERC-20 token standard.
+If you use Ethereum, most tokens you trade and invest in will likely use the ERC-20 token standard.
 This has become a popular option for Decentralised Applications (DApps), wallets, and projects because it offers practicality to most users.
 But this presents a problem for Ethereum’s native coin, Ether.

-Ether doesn’t follow the same rules as ERC-20 tokens, but there is a demand for it to be used in the same way in ERC-20 DApps as well.
+Ether doesn’t follow the same rules as ERC-20 tokens, but there is a demand for it to be used in the same way in ERC-20 DApps.
 However, there is a solution; Wrapped Ether, aka WETH.
 It has become a useful tool for investors and holders across many projects and DApps.

 What are “Wrapped Tokens”?